Designing Competitive OrganizationsBack to Course Guide

 - Executing a strategy for managing interdepartmental goal conflict.

-- Reviewing the processes of integrating individual and organizational goals for exchange, socialization, process and accommodation.
+- Reviewing the processes of integrating individual and organizational goals.

-- Defining and reconciling the types and critical dimensions of contemporary organizational environments, including the effects of joint ventures, mergers and acquisitions.
+- Defining and reconciling the types and critical dimensions of contemporary organizational environments.